ska-sa/tango-simlib/README.rst

  - Allows gaps in interfaces to be identified early on in the development process.

-As development progresses, The full, actual, MeerKAT/KAT-7 CAM is run against the simulated devices, allowing CAM functionality to be tested without the need of real telescope hardware.
+As development progresses, the full, actual, MeerKAT/KAT-7 CAM is run against the simulated devices, allowing CAM functionality to be tested without the need of real telescope hardware.
 The simulators also expose a back-channel that can be used to modify the behaviour of the simulators during tests e.g. to simulate